opatiny/chemexper-internship-workbook/projects/chemexper/reference-database-front-end.md

 Link (private repo): [https://github.com/cheminfo/reference-database-front-end](https://github.com/cheminfo/reference-database-front-end)

 ## Goal
 Make the front-end for [reference-database](./reference-database.md).
+This project will consist of a responsive web app using React.js and Tailwind CSS.
+There will be a sidebar with various input fields which allow to filter the database.
+The filters are passed as javascript variables to a function that uses the GET protocol to query the database.
+The results are shown in a table.

 ## Packages used